Xanxi-Amiga/XACP-V1/applications/ZZSpeech/README.md

 ZZSpeech requires a ZZ9000 running Xanxi XACP/Core1-compatible firmware.
 It does **not** work with stock MNT firmware 1.13.

-Other firmware builds, including MidWan builds, are unsupported unless they explicitly provide a compatible Core1 blob-launch and mailbox interface.
+Other firmware builds, including Blitterstudio builds, are unsupported unless they explicitly provide a compatible Core1 blob-launch and mailbox interface.

 ## Basic usage